 Help a Reporter Out, a.k.a.
 HARO, is an online media service that connects journalists with sources.
 In a nutshell, it allows journalists and bloggers to pitch directly to an experienced source so that they can invest more time in writing and less time in searching for sources for their articles.

-Originally found as a Facebook page in 2008, HARO has now grown to become one of the most prevalent media services companies with more than 35,000 journalists and 475,000 source members.
+Originally found as Facebook page in 2008, HARO has now grown to become one of the most prevalent media services company with more than 35,000 journalists and 475,000 source members.
 HARO sends out more than 50,000 journalists’ queries on a yearly basis.

 How can HARO help your company?